aeria-org/aeria/README.md

 [Documentation](https://aeria.land/aeria/) |
 [How to Contribute](.github/CONTRIBUTING.md)

 Aeria is a framework designed to streamline CRUD-based applications with a type-safe, developer-friendly experience.
-It ships a thin **MongoDB** abstraction layer and a DSL that serves model definition with support for nested objects, arrays, references, upload fields, and more, making it ideal for applications with complex data structures and relational logic.
-On top of that a HTTP routing API with very simple bindings is provided to build business logic.
+It includes a lightweight **MongoDB** abstraction layer and a DSL for model definition supporting nested objects, arrays, references, upload fields, and more, making it ideal for applications with complex data structures and relational logic.
+Additionally, a HTTP routing API with very simple bindings is provided to build business logic.

 The project was created to offer a more cohesive and straightforward way to create data-centric applications using MongoDB compared to alternatives like Express/Mongoose.